A discrete model for Gell-Mann matrices: Intimations of quantum gravity

+We might consider compactness to be an essential property, in which case we might restrict to the compact subgroup $Sp(4)$, of dimension $36$.
+Or we might consider non-compactness to be an essential property, in order to relate to the group $GL(4,\RR)$ that defines general covariance in the theory of relativity.
+Or we might consider Lorentz-invariance of the gauge group to be an essential property, in which case we are restricted to either $SU(2)$, if we demand compactness and/or general invariance, or $SL(2,\CC)$, if we allow (or demand) non-compactness.
+The finite group model suggests that all of these are viable approaches, and that the choice between them is simply a choice of what type of model we want to build.

+For a totally quantised `theory of everything', the compact group $Sp(4)$ of dimension $36$ is most appropriate.
+It contains the $12$-dimensional gauge group $U(1)\times SU(2)\times SU(3)$ of the Standard Model, plus $24$ further dimensions that contain what are, from the Standard Model point of view, effectively arbitrary parameters.
+For a theory that combines the Standard Model with General Relativity, while making the minimal possible changes to both, consistent with eliminating the known contradictions between them, we should reduce from the non-compact group $SL(4,\HH)$ to its subgroup $SU(2)\otimes SL(4,\RR)$, so that \emph{locally} the theory of particle physics decouples from gravity as described by General Relativity.
+In this case, $SU(2)$ acts as a gauge group for quantum gravity in the traditional Yang--Mills sense, while the extra symmetries of $SL(4,\HH)$ create a mixing between particle physics and gravity, that can only be detected by \emph{non-local} experiments, .

-A better approach is probably to utilise the splitting of $E_{128}$ as a commuting product of three copies of $Q_8$, and only exponentiate the elements that lie in one (or perhaps two) of the factors.
+In other words, we should utilise the splitting of $E_{128}$ as a commuting product of three copies of $Q_8$, and only exponentiate the elements that lie in one (or perhaps two) of the factors.
 Indeed, two copies of $Q_8$ give a $15$-dimensional gauge group $SL(4,\RR)$, containing the Lorentz group $SL(2,\CC)$, and with compact part $SO(4)$.
 The latter splits into two commuting copies of $SU(2)$, that are sometimes called left-handed and right-handed \cite{WoitSO24}.
 It is plausible that these groups can be used to reproduce General Relativity, in which case the third copy of $Q_8$ provides a third gauge group $SU(2)$ that is not only Lorentz-invariant, but generally invariant.
 This is the copy generated by the quaternionic scalars $i$ and $j$.

 This copy of $SU(2)$ is not in the Standard Model, and is not in General Relativity.
 It therefore represents the (only) addition that is required in order to unify particle physics and gravity into a single theory.
 As a gauge group, it gauges three quantities that link particle physics to gravity.
 Since the generation symmetry acts on these three quantities, it is reasonable to suppose that they can be taken as the masses of the three generations of electron, relative to a standard unit of mass, say the proton or the neutron.
 What it must do, therefore, is to reconcile (or calibrate) the inertial masses that are measured in particle physics with the (active) gravitational masses that are measured with Cavendish-type experiments \cite{Cavendish,Gillies,newG,QLi}.